 The point of this exercise is to notice where you have tension around being lame at something.
 The things on your “I suck at…” list are the things that have bothered you frequently or deeply for a long time.
 You have fought against them, felt less than because of them, and tried to cover up for them.

 When we put our weaknesses in plain language and clear view, we can see where we need to become more conscious, and how our so called “shortcomings” point to our true strengths.

-ANSWER THE BURNING QUESTION: What do you suck at?
+So, what do you suck at?